Understanding Fairness in Software Engineering: Insights from Stack Exchange: Threats to Validity

 \section{Threats to Validity}

-\textbf{Construct Validity} refers to how well a measurement captures its intended aspects \cite{Ralph2018}.
+Construct Validity refers to how well a measurement captures its intended aspects \cite{Ralph2018}.
 However, applying Colquitt's fairness measure in RQ2.2 could be influenced by researchers bias.
-To mitigate this threat, we conducted consensus coding process between 3 authors, and consulted seminal papers in justice literature \cite{Colquitt2001,Colquitt2002,Colquitt2012, Colquitt2013,Colquitt2015} as well as previous research that applied fairness theory in SE, such as code review \cite{German2018}.
-The results of the study was confirmed by Organizational Justice researcher, who agreed that procedural fairness is the most crucial fairness dimension in a broader sense.
-This supports our observation in RQ2.2.
+To mitigate this threat, we conducted consensus coding process between 3 authors, and consulted seminal papers in OJ literature \cite{Colquitt2001,Colquitt2002,Colquitt2012, Colquitt2013,Colquitt2015} as well as previous research that applied fairness theory in SE \cite{German2018}.
+The results of the study was confirmed by OJ researcher, who agreed that procedural fairness is the most crucial fairness dimension, which supports our observation in RQ2.2.